 Allowing a window when taking probiotics with antibiotics is beneficial not just because it gives maximum functionality to the former, but because the latter will also be able to work on the bacteria it really needs to be killing, without its task being further complicated.
 If the gap between doses is shorter than six hours, then it is important to also narrow the window for doses of the probiotic.
 The optimum time to take lactobacillus is half-way between antibiotic doses.

 Let’s wrap up

-No-one can dispute the obvious and invaluable beneficial impacts of amoxicillin, which in its use against pneumonia and other bacterial infections can be nothing short of life-saving.
-Its use as a broad spectrum antibiotic is essential to disease control.
+No one can dispute the obvious and invaluable beneficial impacts of amoxicillin and its use as a broad spectrum antibiotic for disease control.
 With that said, any prolonged period of use can leave you feeling severely under the weather for different reasons, and in need of a probiotic.

 Look into your options for an effective probiotic that boosts gut flora and enhances the digestive system’s workings - ones with lactobacillus and beneficial yeasts are particularly good in this respect.
-Remember that amoxicillin and probiotics, if used correctly, can be the perfect tandem to ensure that you come swiftly through a period of infection feeling much better.
-There’s no need to suffer the harsh effects of antibiotic use simply because you need the anti-bacterial benefits that they undoubtedly provide.
+Amoxicillin and probiotics, if used correctly, can be the perfect tandem to ensure that you come swiftly through a period of infection feeling much better.